 The service is based at Shropshire Rehabilitation Centre, Lancaster Road, Shrewsbury, SY1 3NJ from which outpatient appointments, group work or home visits are organised.
 The service aims to help those with an ABI or neurological condition make the best possible recovery, achieve their goals, help them cope both physically and emotionally and to provide relatives and carers with advice, support and information.
 The rehabilitation provided is individualised and based on the specific needs of the individual and their family.
 A goal-orientated approach is used in which a key worker acts as a main contact to support and coordinate their care.

 The key purpose is to maximise independence and rehabilitation potential and is a specialised service for those over 16years with an acquired brain injury or neurological condition.
 Activities include individual work, group sessions, functional groups such as baking.
 We offer ongoing support to patients, carers and family members.

-We offer a service for those with acquired brain injury, stroke, neurological conditions or CFS.
+We offer a service for those with acquired brain injury, stroke, neurological conditions or CFS for age 16 or over.
 They receive the same core service as any other service user.
 We specialise in acquired and neurological disability.